George Brown (British Labour politician): Personal problems

 Many on the right of the Labour Party, including Anthony Crosland and Denis Healey, supported James Callaghan for the leadership.
-They were opposed to Wilson being elected leader, but they had good reason not to trust Brown.
+They were opposed to Wilson's being elected leader, but they had good reason not to trust Brown.
 Partly this was because of private knowledge of his excessive drinking, which exacerbated his rude and aggressive style of politics and originated the Private Eye euphemism for intoxication, "tired and emotional".
-Crosland called the leadership election "A choice between a crook (Wilson) and a drunk (Brown)."
+Crosland called the leadership election "A choice between a crook [Wilson] and a drunk [Brown]."
 Many Labour MPs who were prepared to accept Brown as deputy leader were unhappy with the idea of his being in charge, and Wilson was easily elected.
 His colleague Roy Jenkins says that he was:

-unenthusiastically but firmly for Brown....Brown was certainly not a tepid character.
+unenthusiastically but firmly for Brown ...
+Brown was certainly not a tepid character.
 He had great qualities both of intellect and personality, although they were balanced by appalling faults.
-He drank too much, particularly for his not very strong head....And he confounded the trouble by being also capable of violent switches of mood, even when sober.
+He drank too much, particularly for his not very strong head ...
+And he confounded the trouble by being also capable of violent switches of mood, even when sober.
 On the big issues, he was almost invariably right and pursued his conviction with persistent courage.

 The mainstream press had not publicised his drinking, but it later became apparent when Brown was invited on Associated-Rediffusion television to pay tribute to John F. Kennedy after his assassination (Brown was probably the closest Labour politician to Kennedy).
 Brown had come from a dinner in Shoreditch where he had already drunk a great deal, and drank more while preparing to go on air – having a row with actor Eli Wallach which became physical.
 When Brown went on air, millions of viewers saw him interpret a fair question as an accusation of his having overstated his closeness, then give a morose and slurred tribute from which it was apparent he was intoxicated.
 Brown had to issue a public apology.

 Brown bitterly resented his leadership defeat, which came only weeks after he had defeated Wilson for the deputy leadership.
 He disappeared for five days after the result was declared, using an assumed name to book a flight to Glasgow; the newspapers were full of stories about the vanishing politician.
 When he returned he demanded of Wilson that he be appointed Shadow Foreign Secretary, which Wilson refused.

 He retained the deputy leadership and despite his personal differences, played an important part in advising Wilson about Labour's campaign strategy in the 1964 general election.
 It was decided that Wilson would make only a limited number of major campaign speeches outside London, while Brown would tour the country speaking in all the marginal seats (his main theme was predicting an imminent economic crisis).
 Brown later calculated that he had made 100 speeches.
 In one he made a gaffe by suggesting that the mortgage interest rate could be cut to 3%; the Conservative Chancellor of the Exchequer Reginald Maudling was quick to capitalise on this and ask how much it would cost.